Before beginning this article, it is necessary that you have successfully completed the article Install and Configure vSEC:CMS on First Use.

 Step 1 - Setup Encrypted Key Store

-In order to use USS, it will be necessary to install an Operator Service Key Store (OSKS) in the vSEC:CMS.
+In order to use vSEC:CMS User Self-Service (USS), it will be necessary to install an Operator Service Key Store (OSKS) in the vSEC:CMS.

 Follow the instructions in the article Create Operator Keystore for details on how to setup OSKS.